If you’re looking for a Chromebook word processor, you’ve come to the right place.

 If you’re offline, you can make edits with Google Docs, Sheets, and Slides.
 Simply turn on “Offline Sync” and you can continue making edits to your files.

-When you regain an Internet connection, your Chromebook will automatically sync everything you’ve done to your online storage, so it’s like nothing happened.
+When you regain an Internet connection, your laptop will automatically sync everything you’ve done to your online storage, so it’s like nothing happened.

 It doesn’t matter if you’re online or offline really, as everything you do either saves in the cloud or saves on your laptop.
 Went there’s a connection present, the cloud, and your laptop to communicate with each other and “fill each other in” with any additional changes made by you (the user) since the last connection.

 The trick is to turn “Offline Sync” on before you actually go offline.